 Not sure whether or not you would like MOOG?
 You are welcome

-to download a postscript file describing the older version of program.
+to download a pdf file describing the code.

 It is called